 Civil War Veterans Memorial Restoration Project, Historic St. Agnes Cemetery

-Posted on April 3, 2022 by Jennifer Mele under Historic St. Agnes Cemetery, History, Preservation, Veterans and Military, Volunteer
+Posted on April 3, 2022 by Albany Diocesan Cemeteries under Historic St. Agnes Cemetery, History, Preservation, Veterans and Military, Volunteer

 Leave a comment